flotiq/flotiq-docs/docs/API/content-type/deleting-co.md

 ```
 where:

-* `listOfErrors` is the list of errors, each line have information about id
+* `listOfErrors` is the list of errors; each line have information about the id

 For example:
 ```